azoth-lang/azoth.language.reference/src/categories-of-types.md

 to it.
 It might be thought that `const` could simply be disallowed for hybrid types.
 However, since `const` is transitive and a hybrid type could be a field in an object, it is always possible that the object becomes `const` and the field is therefore `const`.

+**TODO:** it might be possible to outlaw `id H` though since combining capabilities doesn't produce it.
+However, that might cause problems for generics where something like `shareable T` could result in `id T`.
+Still if it were possible to outlaw and if `const H` could only come from a containing object being frozen, then it might be possible to say that `id` and `const` still don't have to be tracked for hybrid types since `id` doesn't get created and `const` could only refer to a value on the heap.
+(One would need to outlaw moving a `const H` value from the heap to the stack.)

 Like reference types, hybrid types support comparison for reference equality (i.e. `@==`) and the `identity_hash()` method.
 However, if a hybrid type value is moved, then the newly moved value will